OleksandrNechai/blogposts/TypeScriptIsActuallyJavaScriptAndOneStillHasToBeCareful.md

 }
 ```

-See how `updateClock` local function starts accessing `Timer` properties?
+See how `updateClock` local function starts accessing `Timer` properties via `this`?
 Seriously, I was debugging this code full of surprise trying to understand why am I getting an error.
 And the reason was that `updateClock()` is invoked without binding to any object which meant binding to the global scope again.

 **Conclusion**: TypeScript is great, but guys, don't relax, remember you are still coding in JavaScript, not C# or Java.
 And probably avoid using classes and `this` altogether.